Johnnie Parsons: Borg-Warner Trophy

-Johnnie Parsons has the dubious distinction of being the only Indianapolis 500 winner to have his name misspelled on the Borg-Warner Trophy.
+Parsons has the dubious distinction of being the only Indianapolis 500 winner to have his name misspelled on the Borg-Warner Trophy.
 The silversmith engraved "Johnny" instead of "Johnnie."
 He had a son named Johnny who competed at Indy a dozen times.
 Evidence of the engraver's mistake can be seen in MGM’s production, To Please a Lady (1950).
 When the camera pans across Johnnie Parsons' name and bust relief, while they’re doing a brief segment on the trophy, his misspelled name is revealed.
 In 1991, during a trophy restoration project, it was proposed to correct the spelling, albeit posthumously.
 However, it was decided to keep the error intact, as part of the trophy's lore.

 Awards and honors

 Parsons has been inducted into the following halls of fame: